-If preeclampsia is diagnosed close to the end of the pregnancy, the doctors may advise delivering the baby as soon as possible.
+With a diagnosis of preeclampsia close to the end of pregnancy, doctors may advise delivering the baby early.

-The symptoms of preeclampsia should go away within a few weeks of delivery.
+Symptoms of preeclampsia should go away within a few weeks of delivery.

-The doctor may also order further diagnostic tests:
+The doctor may also order diagnostic tests:

-- Non-stress test – the doctor checks how the baby’s heartbeat reacts when they move.
+- Non-stress test: The doctor checks how the baby’s heartbeat reacts when they move.
 If the heartbeat increases 15 beats or more a minute for at least 15 seconds twice every 20 minutes, it is an indication that everything is normal.

 Risk factors associated with preeclampsia include:

-- First pregnancies: The chances of preeclampsia during a first pregnancy are considerably higher than the subsequent ones.
+- First pregnancies: The chances of preeclampsia during a first pregnancy are considerably higher than subsequent ones.

 These can include: